Charles-Shang/constructor/README.md

-# Game of Constructor
+# Constructor
-The Game of Constructor is a variant of the game Settlers of Catan.
+A variant of the game Settlers of Catan in C++